andrewcooke/choochoo/docs/command-summary.md

     > ch2 data COMMAND

-Simple access to the database - similar to the interface provided in Jupyter notebooks, but accessed from the command line.
+Simple access to the database - similar to the interface provided in JupyterState notebooks, but accessed from the command line.

 The format can be selected with `--print` (the default), `--csv` and `--describe`.